-Joseph Schooling: Singapore Olympic star suspended over cannabis scandal
+Joseph Schooling: Singapore Olympic star suspended for taking cannabis in Vietnam

 "Every young person makes mistakes," one person commented on an article about the case.
 Another wrote: "This is a nothingburger.
 Many have tried it overseas."

-However, there were also those who condemned Mr Schooling's drug use.
+However, there were also those who condemned Mr Schooling.

 "It is totally unacceptable as a top sportsman who is supposed to be a national role model," a Facebook commenter said.

-Singapore regulates the consumption of controlled drugs - such as cannabis - not only within the country, but outside of it as well.
-Citizens or permanent residents who fail urine tests for illegal drugs face up to 10 years in prison and a S$20,000 ($14,300 ; £12,300) fine.
+Singapore bans the consumption of drugs within its territory and also prosecutes those who take drugs abroad.
+Citizens or permanent residents who fail urine tests for illegal drugs on entering the country face up to 10 years in prison and a S$20,000 ($14,300; £12,300) fine.

 It also has a mandatory death penalty for drug trafficking, which has become increasingly controversial as more young Singaporeans begin to speak up against capital punishment.